Investing can be a great way to help further your goals in life. Grow your knowledge with these investing basics.

 If you’re not sure what your risk tolerance is, think about how you managed your KIwiSaver account over March and April during the impact of Covid-19.
 If you saw your balance drop but stayed the course and chose to do nothing, you’re likely to have a higher tolerance for risk.

 Ask yourself - how long until you want to cash out your investment?
-For shorter-term timeframes (less than 10 years), you might want to look at options such as conservative or balanced managed funds.
-Although they don’t have the potential to grow as much over the long-term as growth managed funds, they’re not as volatile so the journey on the way is likely to be less bumpy.
+For shorter-term timeframes (less than 5 years), you might want to look at an option such as a conservative managed fund.
+Although it doesn't have the potential to grow as much over the long-term as balanced or growth managed funds, they’re not as volatile so the journey on the way is likely to be less bumpy.

-If you don’t expect to need your cash for at least 10 years, growth managed funds, stock trading or property may be more suitable investment options.
+If you don’t expect to need your cash for at least 10 years, growth managed funds, individual stocks or property may be more suitable investment options.